harrymitchinson/RockPaperScissors/README.md

 #### Tactical Computer Player

-The tactical computer player should always select the choice which won the previous round (excluding the first round which is random).
+The tactical computer player should always select the choice which would have beaten it's previous choice (excluding the first round which is random).

-## Extensibility
+### Extensibility

-- New computer player types by extending the BaseComputerPlayer and implementing the Player interface.
+* New computer player types by extending the BaseComputerPlayer and implementing the Player interface.
-- Game lengths by changing the values in the numberOfRounds property within the RoundsPickerComponent.
+* Game lengths by changing the values in the numberOfRounds property within the RoundsPickerComponent.
-- New choices by adding to the Choices enum and adding values to the ChoicePickerComponent and handling to the getWinner method of the GameService.
+* New choices by adding to the Choices enum and adding values to the ChoicePickerComponent and handling to the getWinner method of the GameService.

-## Development server
+### Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Build
+### Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

-## Running unit tests
+### Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Further help
+### Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).